"one of the most important works ever written" (Daniel Ananda Alexander)

 Speech as words and sentences, although very useful for communication, appears rather limited because “whatever you might say something "is", it is not.”
 (Korzybski 1958, p.
 409).
 To render speech more universal we may focus on the sound of words, phrases, and sentences.
-Silence provides the background from which sound and speech arise.
+Silence - the unnamable - provides the background from which sound and speech arise.

-The thinking mind, although very useful, also has limitations, especially if it is restricted to Aristotelian either/or logic that is still the predominant logic in our culture and much of science, although more inclusive ways of thinking such as Yin-Yang thinking, Buddhist and Jain logic have been available for a long time, and more recently fuzzy logic has been developed.
+The thinking mind, although very useful, has also limitations, especially if it is restricted to Aristotelian either/or logic that is still the predominant logic in our culture and much of science, although more inclusive ways of thinking such as both/and logic have been available for a long time, and more recently fuzzy logic has been developed.
 Witnessing our thoughts in mindfulness reminds us that we are more than our thoughts; and the awareness that the witness and the witnessed are not two can be referred to as the kosmic mind.

 Amaro, Ajahn.
 2012.
 Inner Listening.
 Meditation on the Sound of Silence.
-Amaravati Buddhist Monastery (this book is available for free download from www.forestsanghapublications.org).
+Amaravati Buddhist Monastery.

 Ardagh, A. 2007.
 Awakening into Oneness.
 Boulder, CO: Sounds True.